 - Next, observe how the Paseo de Montejo is the major avenue that runs North and South.

-- Once you have these landmarks, you will be able to find anything.
+- Once you have these landmarks, you may never again ask where is Mérida because you’ll be able to find almost anything.

-I hope this article provided a bit more insight into this topic before your trip here.
+I hope this article provided a bit more insight into where is Mérida before your trip here.

 And keep in mind . . .